 - pack their lunch

-- brush/potty/wash faces
+- brush/potty/wash faces and hands

 - get into car with backpacks and lunch boxes